-UNE's medical school earns Program of Merit designation from national gerontology association
+UNE's medical school earns Program of Merit designation from international gerontology association

 The 51Ʒ College of Osteopathic Medicine’s Division of Geriatrics has been awarded the prestigious Program of Merit for Health Professions (POM) designation by the Academy for Gerontology in Higher Education (AGHE).

-51Ʒis the first osteopathic medical school to receive this five-year designation, highlighting the institution’s dedication to cultivating students’ knowledge, skills, and attitudes in geriatrics care and advancing education on age-friendly health care through innovative curricula and experiential engagement with geriatric patients.
+51Ʒis the first osteopathic medical school to receive this five-year designation, highlighting the institution’s dedication to cultivating students’ knowledge, skills, and attitudes in geriatrics care and advancing education on age-friendly health care through innovative curricula and experiential engagement with older-adult-community residents and patients.

 The recognition celebrates the Division of Geriatrics’ alignment with AGHE curriculum competency standards and its role in promoting high-quality care for older adults.
 The unanimous decision by the AGHE Program of Merit review team additionally underscores the commitment of Maine’s only medical school to shaping future health care leaders with strong foundations in geriatrics medicine.